Photos by Phil Jones and Library Staff

 Two of the Library's Conference Rooms are located on the second floor.

-The library provides a photocopy machine on the second floor that is equipped...
+The library provides a photocopy machine on the first floor that is equipped...

 Interlibrary Loan provides books, articles, and other materials not available from

 The journal collection is located on the second floor.
-The journals are arranged in
+A few current journals are

 Historical Collections & Archives